 Night markets are also held Thursday through to Sunday.

 Visit on Fridays in particularly for the Friday Foodie Market

-Where to Stay in Sydney for Lifestyle: Newtown
+Where to stay in Sydney for nightlife: Newtown

 The pros of staying in Newtown